Nobel literature pick heartens liberal Poles in populist era

 Law and Justice is leading opinion polls ahead of the country’s parliamentary election on Sunday, its popularity boosted by generous state spending and an assertive Poland-first foreign policy.

 Two Nobel Prizes in literature — one for 2019 and one for last year — were announced Thursday after the 2018 literature award was postponed following sex abuse allegations that had rocked the Swedish Academy.
-The recipient of this year’s award was Austrian writer Peter Handke.
+The recipient of this year’s Nobel award for literature was Austrian writer Peter Handke.

 Monika Scislowska in Warsaw contributed.